babichjacob/sapper-typescript-graphql-template/README.md

 ```

 ### 📦 Exporting a Static Site
+Your GraphQL server will not be exported with the rest of the site.

 If you do not need to include heavy Babel transforms and polyfills to support old browsers on your site, then remove the `--legacy` flag in the `export` package script to lighten it up.
 ```sh
 npm run export